Download the print version

 What is a ‘valid request?’

-3.16 Under CDR Rule 4.3, a consumer gives an accredited person a ‘valid’ request to seek to collect their CDR data from a data holder if:
+3.15 Under CDR Rule 4.3, a consumer gives an accredited person a ‘valid’ request to seek to collect their CDR data from a CDR participant if:

 - the request is for the accredited person to provide goods or services

-- the accredited person needs the consumer’s CDR data to provide the requested goods or services
+- the accredited person needs to collect the consumer’s CDR data from a CDR participant and use it in order to provide the requested goods or services

-- the accredited person asks for the consumer’s consent to the collection of their CDR data, in accordance with Subdivision 4.3.2 of the CDR Rules (see paragraphs 3.18–3.21 for further information), and
+- the accredited person asks the consumer for a collection consent and a use consent, in accordance with Division 4.3 of the CDR Rules (see paragraphs 3.18–3.21 for further information), and

-- the consumer expressly consents to this collection of their CDR data.
+- the consumer expressly consents to this collection and use of their CDR data.

-3.17 Entities should also be mindful that the Competition and Consumer Act prohibits persons from engaging in conduct that misleads or deceives another person into believing that the person is a consumer for CDR data, is making a valid request or has satisfied other criteria for the disclosure of CDR data.
+3.17 Entities should also be mindful that the Competition and Consumer Act prohibits persons from engaging in conduct that misleads or deceives another person into believing certain matters, including that the person is making a valid request or has given their consent.

 Process for asking for consent

-3.18 Subdivision 4.3.2 of the CDR Rules outlines the requirements for consent for the purposes of making a valid request for collection of CDR data.
+3.18 Division 4.3 of the CDR Rules outlines the requirements for consent for the purposes of making a valid request for the collection and use of CDR data.

 3.19 Specifically, the CDR Rules provide the following processes and requirements must be met to ensure that consent is voluntary, express, informed, specific as to purpose, time limited, and easily withdrawn:

-Requirements when asking for consent (CDR Rules 4.11, 4.16 and 4.17): including to allow the consumer to select or specify the types of data to which they provide consent and provide express consent for the accredited person to collect the selected data.
+- Requirements when asking for consent (CDR Rules 4.11, 4.16 and 4.17): including to allow the consumer to actively select the types and uses of data to which they provide consent, and provide express consent for the accredited person to collect and use the selected data for those specified purposes.
 Additional requirements apply where the accredited person is seeking consent to de-identify CDR data (CDR Rule 4.15).

-Obligations about managing the withdrawal of consent (CDR Rule 4.13): including that a consumer may withdraw the consent at any time by communicating it in writing to the accredited person or by using the consumer dashboard.
+- Obligations about managing the withdrawal of consent (CDR Rule 4.13): including that a consumer may withdraw the consent at any time through their consumer dashboard or by using a simple alternative method made available by the accredited person.

 3.20 The accredited person is also required to have regard to the Consumer Experience Guidelines when asking a consumer to give consent.